Pointedstick/wasteland-tactics/README.md

 # Building from source
 The Wasteland Tactics rules are written using LaTeX.
-To compile them into a PDF document, you will need a LaTeX app
+To compile them into a PDF document, you will need a LaTeX app or compiler.

 # Policies, philosophy, and licensing